frictionlessdata/frictionless-ts/website/content/docs/index.md

 ---
-title: dpkit TypeScript
+title: frictionless-ts
 sidebar:
   order: 1
   label: Getting Started
 ---

-This guide will help you get started with dpkit in TypeScript.
+This guide will help you get started with frictionless-ts.
 If you are new to the core framework's tecnhologies, please take a look at the [Data Package standard](https://datapackage.org/) and [Polars DataFrames](https://pola.rs/) documentation.

 ## Runtimes

 > [!TIP]
-> - It is possible to use dpkit in [Jupyter Notebooks](/guides/jupyter)!
+> - It is possible to use frictionless-ts in [Jupyter Notebooks](/guides/jupyter)!

-dpkit and all its packages support all the prominent TypeScript runtimes:
+frictionless-ts and all its packages support all the prominent TypeScript runtimes:

 - **Node v22+**
 - **Deno v2+**
 - **Bun v1+**

-The core package `@dpkit/metadata` additionally supports browser environments:
+The core package `@frictionless-ts/metadata` additionally supports browser environments:

 - **Edge v92+**
 - **Chrome v92+**